MassTransit/MassTransit/docs/advanced/courier/activities.md

 }
 ```

 The *IActivity* interface is generic with two arguments.
 The first parameter specifies the activity’s argument type and the second parameter specifies the activity’s log type.
 In the example shown above, *DownloadImageArguments* is the argument type and *DownloadImageLog* is the log type.
-Both parameters must be interface types so that the implementations can be dynamically created.
+Both parameters may be interface, class or record types.
+Where the type is a class or a record, the proper accessors should be specified (i.e. `{ get; set; }` or `{ get; init; }`).

 ## Execute Activities